aderaaij/ardicus/README.md

-# Amicus: your expert toolkit for rapid web prototyping
+# Ardicus: your expert toolkit for rapid web prototyping

 ## What is it?